 - Allow you to use the arrows to move from search hit to search hit

 Finally, DISCO Review will identify search terms within floating charts and images.
 Remember the spreadsheet with the "Enron - Pool Point" chart?
-If you run a search for the phrase “pool point”, Disco will return three (3) search hits within that spreadsheet.
-Notice the first search hit is the phrase “pool point” within a cell, as seen in the image below.
+If you run a search for the phrase "pool point," DISCO Review will return three search hits within that spreadsheet.
+Notice the first search hit is the phrase "pool point" within a cell, as seen in the image below.

-DISCO’s improved Document Viewer is available on all new databases created on or after January 17, 2018!
+The improved document viewer is available on all new databases created on or after January 17, 2018.